edamame852/opengl-sandbox/README.md

 # opengl-sandbox
-co-op project for 3D object rendering for mechnics
+co-op project for 3D object rendering for physics and mechnical simulations

 # Setup
 1. For Ubuntu: set up with sudo aptget